 One-ad blocks work well on news websites, announcement boards, and online job centers.
 We recommend placing them after several news items that take up 4/5 of the screen: that way the reader will always see just one ad.
 Use the Motion block or flexible blocks consisting of one ad with an image.

 Select blocks that match the page structure for tile-based websites.
-We suggest selecting the Motion block, flexible poster with one ad with an image, and 300×300 and 300×250 RTB blocks.
+We suggest selecting the Motion block, a flexible poster with one image-based ad, and RTB blocks that use the 300×300 and 300×250 formats.

 Placing ad blocks right above and below the reading area is a good way to place advertising in commercial info listings.
 The best option for placement is a Motion or flexible block consisting of one ad and an image.